ianic/nats.zig/readme.md

 ``` sh
 ./zig-out/bin/sub
 ```
-and publisher to send few messages to the subject on which subscriber is listening `foo`:
+and publisher to send few messages to the `foo` subject on which subscriber is listening:

 ``` sh
 ./zig-out/bin/pub